rdeioris/LuaMachine/README.md

 ![Quickstart2](Docs/Screenshots/Quickstart2.PNG?raw=true "Quickstart2")

+The LuaGlobalCall node calls a function from the global table passing arguments as an array of LuaValue's.

 ## LuaState

 A LuaState (ULuaState C++ class) represents a single Lua virtual machine (there can be multiple, each one isolated from the others).
 This is a "singleton" as each LuaState class can have a single instance for the whole process life.